SaiKumar130397/three-tier-eks-sample-project/README.md

 ## Step - 9: Monitoring tools setup

 1. Setting up Prometheus & Grafana (for metrics):
+   - We need Prometheus inside the cluster, where we cannot just install Prometheus.
+We can just declare a desired state for Prometheus and the monitoring stack in Kubernetes manifests, and it just provides them.
+   - To do so, we need to download Prometheus manifests, apply CRDs, install node exporter, kube-state-metrics, Grafana, and Alert manager seperately manually.
+And also configure service monitors and all other communications manually.
+   - Instead of doing all this, Helm just bundles all these and installs them with one command.
    - Add Helm Repo

      ```bash